Blue castle on an old door

 Skifahren SchweizWinter in Hohsaas im Wallis (Foto: Seraina Zellweger)

-In certain cultures, money is a topic that is openly addressed and discussed.
+In some cultures, talking about money is common and discussed openly.
 Everyone knows how much their friends earn and own.
-In Switzerland, however, the topic is rather taboo.
-There's a saying that goes, "You don't talk about money, you have it."
-Make what you want of this.
-But if you'd like to start a casual conversation with a Swiss, maybe don't start with the question, "So, how much do you earn?"
+In Switzerland, however, it’s a bit of a taboo subject.
+There’s a saying that goes: “You don’t talk about money, you just have it.”
+You can think what you want about that.
+But if you want to strike up a casual conversation with a Swiss, it’s best to avoid starting with the question: “So, how much do you earn?”

-Another question you better avoid...
-In Switzerland, people vote four times a year.
-Be it on initiatives, changes in the law or the election of members of the government.
-Often, heated debates arise, even among family and friends.
-If you're not particularly close to someone, we advise you not to ask them about their voting decision.
+Here’s another question to steer clear of… In Switzerland, voting takes place four times a year.
+Whether it’s on public initiatives, changes in legislation, or the election of government officials, these events often spark heated debates, even among family and friends.
+If you’re not particularly close to someone, it’s advisable to refrain from asking them about their voting choices.

-It has almost become a new popular sport: "Böötle".
-The principle is simple.
-You wait for a nice, sunny summer day, grab an inflatable water vehicle such as a unicorn, a rubber boat, a flamingo or an air mattress, jump into a river and let yourself drift down with all the others.
+It has almost become a new national pastime: "Böötle".
+The concept is simple.
+You wait for a beautiful, sunny summer day, grab an inflatable watercraft like a unicorn, a rubber boat, a flamingo, or an air mattress, find a river, and let the current carry you downstream.

-The most famous place for this is certainly the River Aare between Thun and Bern.
-But during summer, unicorn lazybones can be found all over Switzerland with a beer in their hand.
-So if you want to "go with the flow", give it a try when you get a chance.
+The most famous spot for this is definitely the Aare between Thun and Bern.
+But during summer, you’ll find plenty of unicorn floaters with a beer in hand all over Switzerland.
+So if you want to “go with the flow”, give it a try when you get the chance.

-In Switzerland, it's common to say hello to each other while hiking.
-Or Bonjour, Grüezi, Buongiorno or Bun dì.
-Depending on which part of Switzerland you happen to be in.
-So if you're hiking on one of the more than 60.000 km of hiking trails, you'll make your oncoming traffic happy if you give a friendly hello.
-Especially when it gets a little tighter and you have to make room for each other.
-Simply staring at the ground and passing by silently doesn't go down too well with the Swiss population.
+In Switzerland, it's common to greet each other while hiking.
+Whether it's Hello, Bonjour, Grüezi, Buongiorno, or Bun dì, it depends on which part of Switzerland you find yourself in.
+So, if you're hiking on one of the over 60,000 km of trails, you'll make someone else's day by giving them a friendly greeting.
+This is especially appreciated when the paths get narrow and you both need to make room for each other.
+Just staring at the ground and walking silently by doesn't go down well with the Swiss.

 These are our 40 things you shouldn't do in Switzerland.
-We hope we were able to prepare you well for your trip and keep you from putting your foot in your mouth.
+We hope we've helped you prepare for your trip and avoid a few social missteps.

 Discover leisure activities